 You will, however, need to pay your deductible as part of the replacement cost for your laptop.
 For many of your valuables, like engagement rings and bicycles, you can add what’s called Extra Coverage.
 Also known as scheduled personal property, this add-on covers everything listed on your base policy, plus additional types of accidental damage.
 This, unfortunately, doesn’t hold true for laptops.

 That’s because electronic items (like laptops) are more prone to accidental damage than a diamond ring, and since scheduled items are covered for physical damage, insurance companies would need to cover 100% of scratches and dents.

 2. Does my laptop’s warranty count as insurance?

 Your computer probably came with some kind of manufacturer warranty or guarantee for its first year.
 Things like defective keyboards, hard drive failures, and other issues caused by faults in the product are usually covered by this warranty.

-But if your laptop cracks when your roommate steps on it, your warranty won’t cover it – and neither will your home insurance.
+But if you’re left with a cracked when your roommate steps on your laptop, your warranty won’t cover it – and neither will your home insurance.
 That’s because accidental damage is usually considered ‘negligence’ (you shouldn’t have left it on the floor).

 Still, you’ll want to check the details of both your warranty and insurance policy.